bellrichm/WeeWX-MQTTSubscribe/README.md

 [weectl station](https://weewx.com/docs/5.0/utilities/weectl-about/).
 This method has the following disadvantages:

 * The options that can be configured are limited.
-* The configuration options can not be validated and test before restarting WeeWX.
+* The configuration options can not be validated and tested before restarting WeeWX.

 1. Create an example `mqttsubscribe.template.conf`